 The Community Table CIC is the result of my two worlds colliding.
 It is where my 20 years of corporate operational expertise meets my lived experience of hardship.

-We aren't just opening a café or a supermarket; we are building the "Open Door" for the next generation.
-We are using a professional, "cross-subsidy" business model to ensure that we never have to rely on luck—only on a sustainable plan that treats every resident with the dignity they deserve.
+We aren't just opening a supermarket; we are building the "Open Door" for the next generation.
+We are using a professional business model to ensure that we never have to rely on luck—only on a sustainable plan that treats every resident with the dignity they deserve.

 I’ve spent my life climbing the jungle gym.
 Now, I’m building one for Mablethorpe.